What is Hypnosis? (Whiteboard video)

 Does Hypnosis really work?

-Millions of people will testify to the fact that their lives have been changed through the use of hypnosis.
+Many people say that their lives have been changed through the use of hypnosis.
 In some ways it is a rhetorical question because what hypnosis actually does is to help people to utilize their existing internal abilities to bring about change.
 Hypnosis helps people to help themselves due to the awareness it creates.
 Of course, they have to want changes in their life also.

-On the other hand, there are many people who have built up the notion that Hypnosis “makes them” do something that they could not do without being “hypnotized” – as if it has some sort of “magical” power – this is just not true, and anybody seeking help who believes that they simply sit back and “go-under” are going to be disappointed.
+On the other hand, there are many people who have built up the notion that Hypnosis “makes them” do something that they could not do without being “hypnotized” – as if it has some sort of “magical” power – this is just not true

 What if I can’t be Hypnotized?